 Insights into the retinal response from optical defocus; and

-- Technologies to enhance the functionality of contact lenses beyond conventional vision correction.
+Technologies to expand the functionality of contact lenses as a wearable device for application beyond conventional vision correction.

 Research proposals may span proof-of-concept through translational stages.
 For this purpose, two types of awards are offered: